sebkur/prototype-fund-projects/README.md

 ### Pluragraph

-* Monitoring Numbers of Followers/Fans on Social Media
+* A Website that Monitors Numbers of Followers/Fans on Social Media
 * Demo/Website: https://pluragraph.de
 * Code: ?
 * Status: Releasing